Romeo-Mike/rm-discord-bot/README.md

 File is in .gitignore so it should be excluded from your commits.
 Don't be silly and put passwords/keys in files that you do commit.
 If you do, it's to the Gulag with you!

+## What the hell are we doing here?
+No idea.
+Perhaps:
+1. Automate the roulette/stats reset